BlueBrain/Brayns/README.md

 ## Known Bugs

-* Production renderer crashes if used with empty scene, it is a bug in OSPRAY see [here](https://github.com/ospray/ospray/issues/530).
+* Production renderer crashes if used with empty scene, there is an issue on OSPRAY [here](https://github.com/ospray/ospray/issues/530).

 Please file a [Bug Report](https://github.com/BlueBrain/Brayns/issues) if you find new issues which have not been reported already.
 If you find an